ExRam/ExRam.ReactiveCollections/README.md

 <b>Bob:</b> You can!

-Alice: So, that's all good, but at the end of the day, I have to display my filtered, projected and sorted collection in my cool new app.
+<b>Alice</b>: So, that's all good, but at the end of the day, I have to display my filtered, projected and sorted collection in my cool new app.
 But my UI only can bind to a good old ObservableCollection.

 <b>Bob:</b> Just call